Meeds-io/meeds/plf-packaging-resources/src/main/resources/README.txt

 How to start the Platform Jboss (*)
 ------------------------------------

-    * PLF_JBOSS_HOME is the location of JBoss EAP 6.1.0 or 6.1.1
+    * PLF_JBOSS_HOME is the location of JBoss EAP 6.2.0
     * Extract eXo Platform Jboss package
     * Copy all the extracted folders and files into PLF_JBOSS_HOME.
     * On Windows: Open a DOS prompt command, go to PLF_JBOSS_HOME directory and type the command: "bin\standalone.bat"